openchange/website/src/index.md

 The slides of the OpenChangeSim presentation (MAPI stress testing tool) given at Microsoft Redmond Protocols Interoperability plugfest (June 2014) are now available.
-You can download them either in ODP or PDF and from 2 different locations:
+You can download them either in ODP or PDF from 2 different locations:

 <div style="padding-left:8em;">